-- 6.3.1 The intent of this Secondary Plan is to support the Municipality's affordable housing objectives by requiring a variety of housing sizes and types and permitting accessory apartments, as per Policy 6.3.5 of the Clarington Official Plan. - 6.3.2 Affordable housing is encouraged to locate within the Regional Corridors to provide residents excellent access to public transit. - 6.3.3 Affordable housing, including subsidized non-market housing units, is encouraged to be integrated within neighbourhoods and combined in developments that also provide market housing to provide opportunities for a range of housing tenures and prices that support diversity. - 6.3.4 New affordable housing and purpose-built rental housing should incorporate barrier-free, universal or flex design features in both common and living areas. - 6.3.5 The Municipality should collaborate with public and non-profit housing providers to encourage a supply of subsidized non-market housing units to be included within the housing mix in the Secondary Plan area. - 6.3.6 To support the provision of affordable housing units, the Municipality will explore other potential incentives such as reduced or deferred Development Charges, reduced application fees, grants and loans, to encourage the development of affordable housing units.
+- 6.3.1 The intent of this Secondary Plan is to support the Municipality's affordable housing objectives by requiring a variety of housing sizes and types and permitting Additional Dwelling Units in accordance with the Clarington Official Plan. - 6.3.2 Affordable housing is encouraged to locate within and/or near to the Regional Corridors to provide residents excellent access to public transit. - 6.3.3 Affordable housing, including community housing, supportive housing and other types of subsidized non-market housing units, is encouraged to be integrated within neighbourhoods and combined in developments that also provide market housing to provide opportunities for a range of housing tenures and prices that support diversity. - 6.3.4 New affordable housing and purpose-built rental housing should incorporate barrier-free, universal or flex design features in both common and living areas. - 6.3.5 The Municipality should collaborate with community housing providers to encourage a supply of subsidized non-market housing units to be included within the housing mix in the Secondary Plan area. - 6.3.6 To support the provision of affordable housing units, the Municipality will explore other potential incentives such as reduced or deferred Development Charges, reduced application fees, grants and loans, to encourage the development of affordable housing units.
 The reduction or deferral of Development Charges shall be done in consultation with the Region of Durham.
-The Municipality will also encourage Durham Region to consider financial incentives for affordable housing. - 6.3.7 As an incentive for the provision of affordable housing, as defined in Section 24.2 of the Clarington Official Plan, reductions in the minimum parking requirement under the Zoning By-law may be considered by the Municipality on a site-by-site basis where housing that is affordable is provided as part of a development proposal. - 6.3.8 To facilitate the development of affordable housing units within the Secondary Plan area and in the Municipality, the Landowners Group in the Secondary Plan Area shall provide at their choice either land or a contribution of funds to the Municipality for the development of affordable, public or non-profit housing in the community.
+The Municipality will also encourage Durham Region to consider financial incentives for affordable housing. - 6.3.7 As an incentive for the provision of affordable housing, as defined in Section 24.2 of the Clarington Official Plan, reductions in the minimum parking requirement under the Zoning By-law may be considered by the

+Municipality on a site-by-site basis where housing that is affordable is provided as part of a development proposal.

-- 6.3.9 The land to be conveyed as provided in Section 6.3.8 shall have an approximate size of 1.5 hectares, be fully serviced and be gratuitously conveyed free and clear of encumbrances.
-Conveyance shall occur at the time of approval of the first plan of subdivision within the Secondary Plan area. - 6.3.10 The contribution of funds as provided in Section 6.3.8 will be through a contribution agreement to be negotiated between the Municipality and the Landowners Group.
-The contribution of funds shall be at a rate of \$400.00 per unit. - 6.3.11 Reduction of parking requirements for accessory apartments may be considered if the proposed unit is within a short walking distance of a transit stop. - 6.3.12 The Municipality will fast track the approval of development applications that include affordable housing units that are being funded by federal and provincial government programs or non-profit groups.
+- 6.3.8 To facilitate the development of affordable housing units within the Secondary Plan area and in the Municipality, the Landowners Group in the Secondary Plan Area shall provide either land in accordance with Section 6.3.19 or a contribution of funds to the Municipality in accordance with Section 6.3.10 for the development of affordable, public or non-profit housing in the community. - 6.3.9 The land to be conveyed as provided in Section 6.3.8 shall have an approximate size of 1.5 hectares, be designated for residential development within the Southwest Courtice Secondary Plan boundaries, be fully serviced, be vacant, and be gratuitously conveyed free and clear of encumbrances.
+Conveyance shall occur before the final approval of the first development application within the Secondary Plan area. - 6.3.10 The contribution of funds as provided in Section 6.3.8 will be through a contribution agreement to be negotiated between the Municipality and the Landowners Group.
+The first half of the required contribution of funds shall be paid by the landowners Group upon the approval of the Secondary Plan and the remainder of the contribution shall be paid upon the approval of the first development application in the Secondary Plan area at a rate of \$400.00 per unit. - 6.3.11 Reduction of parking requirements for Additional Dwelling Units may be considered if the proposed unit is within a short walking distance of a transit stop. - 6.3.12 The Municipality will fast track the approval of development applications that include affordable housing units that are being funded by federal and provincial government programs, the Region of Durham, or non-profit groups.

-6.4 Accessory Apartments
+6.4 Additional Dwelling Units